SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 Some of the key features include:

 - **Interactive drawing tool to edit the Netzgrafik:** A user-friendly and interactive graphical editor for creating and editing the integrated synchronised clock-faced timetables.
 It provides a visual interface to easily visualize and adjust the logistics network.

+- **Graphic timetable (Streckengrafik):**
+  All lines (trainruns) defined in the Network-Grafik can be transferred into a graphical timetable representation (Streckengrafik).

 - **Perlenkette trainrun editing:** Planners can manually draw and edit the trainruns as a chain, allowing them